The Future of Computer Gaming

 Update: The May 8, 2008 edition of the Wall Street Journal reports that “the urban action videogame Grand Theft Auto IV exceeded bullish expectations by racking up more than $500 million in first-week sales…Take-Two Interactive Software Inc., the New York-based publisher of the Grand Theft Auto series, said retailers sold more than six million copies of the game globally since it went on sale April 29, which it said was a record for first-week sales of a videogame.”

 Resources for Computer Gaming

-2. A very thorough, readable, credible and up-to-date (November 2007) report “Video Games in the 21st Century” by the Entertainment Software Association, focused on the economics of the “entertainment software industry” is available here.
+2. A very thorough, readable, credible and up-to-date (November 2007) report “Video Games in the 21st Century: Economic Contributions of the US Entertainment Software Industry” by the Entertainment Software Association, focused on the economics of the “entertainment software industry” is available in PDF here.

 4. The gaming insider’s sites include www.gamasutra.com and the GamePro group of sites, packed with more reviews, data, analysis and gossip than you might care to peruse.
 There’s also Kotaku, with “gossip, news and leaks for obsessive gamers,” and Joystiq, “launched in June 2004 as an alternative to the junket-ridden, glorified press release fodder that passed for video game journalism at large mainstream media gaming news outlets.”